InfamousMusicify/MOTD/README.md

      RFX: Turn on Infinte Effects for yourself.
      ToggleRecord: Toggle wether Music plays on login
      ToggleRFX: Toggle Whether Effects play at login.

+     RFX and Music is no longer enabled by default, it has to be manually enabled by the player.

 How to Install a Datapack:
 https://www.youtube.com/watch?v=4Dxzw12TQcg